makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 ## Next Steps

 This poll does not determine the amount of compensation.
 An accurate estimate of compensation shall be determined by some other process.
-The amount of compensation will be further refined by another poll.
-We might pay 100% of the compensation or some other percentage (e.g. 50%).
+The amount of compensation will be further refined by another poll; we might pay 100% of the compensation or some other percentage (e.g. 50%).
 Another poll will be needed to determine a X% haircut parameter.

 ---